Free consultation 402-431-9000

 Do You Need to Report the Crash to the Nebraska Department of Transportation?

-According to Nebraska Revised Statute 60-699, motor vehicle operators and owners are also required to report all accidents that involve injuries, death or property damage that exceeds $1,500 to the Nebraska Department of Transportation (NDOT) within 10 days.
+According to Nebraska Revised Statute 60-699, motor vehicle operators and owners are also required to report all accidents that involve injuries, death, or property damage that exceeds $1,500 to the Nebraska Department of Transportation (NDOT) within 10 days.
 This is only a requirement, however, if the accident was not investigated by a peace officer.
-If you are legally required to tell the NDOT about your crash, you must fill out the Driver’s Motor Vehicle Crash Report and submit it to the Department within no more than 10 days.

 Are You Automatically at Fault for a Single-Car Accident?

-No. A car accident involving only one vehicle should be investigated and the claim should be processed like any other car accident.
+No. A car accident involving only one vehicle should be investigated, and the claim should be processed like any other car accident.
 You are entitled to a thorough investigation of your claim by your car insurance company.
 Even if no one else was directly involved, a third party may have caused or contributed to the crash.

 Do You Need an Accident Report to File an Insurance Claim?